astronomer/astro-blog/posts/secrets-management-airflow-2.md

 * Have a strategy for how to manage your Secrets and and controlling access.
 * Use the right combination of Secrets Backends.
 * Sensitive information should be in an Alternative Backend or integrated with IAM Roles.

+This repo contains an [example DAG and configurations](https://github.com/astronomer/webinar-secrets-management/tree/master) that were used in an Astronomer webinar on Secrets Management with Airflow 2.0.

 \
 The easiest way to get started with Apache Airflow 2.0 is by using the Astronomer CLI.
 To make it easy you can get up and running with Airflow by following our [Quickstart Guide.](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart)